-The way that DMOs have access to information about disaster sites also influenced the coping time.
+- numbers of DMOs (e.g. $N{DMO} = 80$), an increase in capacity results in almost no reduction in coping time.
+The way that DMOs have access to information about disaster sites also influences the coping time.
 With only partial knowledge, DMOs recognize the (demand) state of a disaster site only when they visit it.
 This potentially leads to unnecessary trips to sites.
-With full knowledge, DMOs know the state of all disaster sites at all times, so they avoid such unnecessary trips.
-Coping time $t{cope}$ was therefore always lower when DMOs had better information access.
-We could even observe cases where better information access had the same effect as doubling the number of DMO agents, e.g., for $N{\rm DMO} = 40$ and a transportation capacity of 500 sandbags (Fig. 6b), the average coping time for DMOs with full knowledge was equal to the coping time of 80 DMO units with the same capacity but only partial knowledge.
-For a DMO capacity of 1000 and 2000 sandbags (Fig. 6c, d), the slope of the power law fit for DMOs with full knowledge is steeper than for those with only partial knowledge.
-This indicates that the combination of full information access and high transportation capacity is more effective (i.e., leads to higher reduction in coping time) than just a higher capacity alone.
-However, results were not significantly different to prove that point, based on the current simulation results.
+With full knowledge, DMOs know the state of all disaster sites at all times, so they avoid such - 10 unnecessary trips.
+The advantage of full knowledge is therefore especially evident when the number of disaster sites increases.
+Whereas in the case of only 10 disaster sites (Fig. 6, A-D), no substantial difference between both cases is observable, the reduction in coping time in the case of 80 disaster sites (Fig. 6, E-H) is quite large.
+We can even observe cases where better information access has the same effect as doubling the number of DMO agents, e.g. for $N{DMO} = 40$ and a transportation capacity of 500 sandbags (Fig. 6G), the average coping time for DMOs with full knowledge is equal to the - 15 coping time of 80 DMO units with the same capacity but only partial knowledge (Fig. 6H).

-3.3 Scenario 2: variation of the flood characteristics
+3.3 Variation of the flood settings